google/skia/site/user/api/SkPath_Reference.md

 </fiddle-embed></div>

-If weight is greater than one, <a href='#Conic'>Conic</a> is a hyperbolic segment.
-As weight gets large, a hyperbolic segment can be approximated by straight lines connecting the control <a href='SkPoint_Reference#Point'>Point</a> with the end <a href='SkPoint_Reference#Point'>Points</a>.
+If weight is greater than one, <a href='SkPath_Reference#Conic'>Conic</a> is a hyperbolic segment.
+As weight gets large, a hyperbolic segment can be approximated by straight <a href='undocumented#Line'>lines</a> connecting the control <a href='SkPoint_Reference#Point'>Point</a> with the end <a href='SkPoint_Reference#Point'>Points</a>.

 ### Example